 “Trustees Altizer, Christy and Condello are outstanding business leaders who serve our community so well,” said Board of Trustees Chair Beverly Seay.
 “Our entire board looks forward to continuing to work closely with President Cartwright to achieve our goal of becoming one of the nation’s and world’s leading metropolitan research universities.”

 The new trustees replaced Alex Martins ’01MBA, David Walsh and William Yeargin, who reached the end of their terms earlier this year after nearly 20 years of combined service.
-Walsh and Yeargin were honored at Thursday’s meeting while Martins will be recognized at a later date.
+Walsh and Yeargin were honored at Thursday’s meeting.

 Under the Florida Constitution, each state university is administered by a board of trustees consisting of 13 members.